CLAS200 Introduction to Classical Studies

 Institute of America.

 A word on academic honesty: You are encouraged to work with other members of the class.
-However, please do not try to recite another's translation.
+However, please do not copy anyone else's work without giving proper credit.
 This is a form of plagiarism (copying someone else's work without giving credit) which is both dishonest and ineffective for your goal of learning Latin.
 Any student submitting plagiarized work will receive a failing grade for that assignment.
 If two papers with identical or nearly-identical work are submitted by different students, both papers will receive a failing grade.

 Caveat: This syllabus is subject to revision by the instructor, provided that written or verbal notice is given in class.